touhid-io/touhid-io/readme.md

 ---

 ### ♟️ The Objective
 I engineer intelligence, not just software.
-My focus lies at the intersection of **AI Systems**, **Data Engineering**, and **Strategic Automation**.
-I build infrastructures that process information, make autonomous decisions, and scale operational efficiency.
+My focus lies at the intersection of **AI Systems**, **Data Engineering** & **Strategic Automation**.
+I build infrastructures that process information, make autonomous decisions, scale operational efficiency.

 > *"Code is the tactical execution of a strategic will."*